ARMmbed/mbed-os-5-docs/docs/api/usb/usb_component.md

 ## USB component and power saving

-Instantiated USB components prevent devices from going to deep sleep due to USBPhy holding a deep sleep lock.
-It is possible to temporarily disable USB using `USBDevice::deinit()` to permit deep sleep.
-However, it is up to the user to make sure all the data transfers have concluded to avoid any data corruption.
-The USB host controls the enumeration process so it chooses when and how the device will be restored.
-Even if the device state is returned to what it was before the disconnect, the host PC software may not be where it left off - for example a serial port may need to be re-opended by the user.
+Some instantiated USB components prevent devices from going to deep sleep because their `USBPhyHw` implentation holds a deep sleep lock.
+You can temporarily disable USB using `USBDevice::deinit()` to permit deep sleep.
+However, you must make sure all the data transfers have concluded to avoid any data corruption.
+The USB host controls the enumeration process, so it chooses when and how to restore the device.
+Even if the device state is returned to what it was before the disconnect, the host PC software may not be where it left off - for example, you may need to reopen a serial port.

-`USBDevice::connect()` can be used to resume USB components operation when USB power is detected after it was previously suspended via `USBDevice::deinit()`.
+You can use `USBDevice::connect()` to resume USB component operation when USB power is detected after it was previously suspended through `USBDevice::deinit()`.